 7.8.
-Where a cancellation was made by a customer, whose booking was taken and processed by one of the Company’s Agents, the customer must contact that Agent for any kind of agreement.
+Where a cancellation was made by a customer, whose booking was taken and processed by one of the Company’s registered Tour Operators, the customer must contact that Tour Operator for any kind of agreement.
 The Company will not be able to process any cancellation by, nor prepare any solutions for the customer in this instance.

 8.1.
 Failure by either party to enforce one or more of the provisions in this agreement, because of the illegality, invalidity or unenforceability of that provision(s), shall not affect the validity or enforceability of any other provision in the agreement.